RevanthPasham/Devops/README.md

 Database
 ```

-- Frontend should be accessible to users.
+Only frontend should be reachable by users.

-- Backend should stay private.
+Backend and DB should stay hidden.
-- Database should never be directly accessible from the internet.

----

 # Step 3: Internet Gateway (IGW)

-An Internet Gateway connects your VPC to the internet.
+Internet Gateway is simply the door between your VPC and the Internet.

-Without an Internet Gateway:
+Without it

 ```text
 Internet